Oneix/GUI_Eind_P1/README.md

 # My progress:

 **Theme**
-For the theme I chose to go with a simple product management for stores...
+- For the theme I chose to go with a simple product management for stores...
 I will add simple functionality to it.

+**GUI Design**